azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

 ##### B. Extending a GRS SVT

-Below is an example to add a mock control that 'storage accounts must be created in 'eastus2' region.
+Below is an example to add a mock control that checks 'storage accounts must be created in 'eastus2' region.

 1) Download preview policy to a local folder on your system by executing the below command: